oracle-livelabs/oci/host-ha-website-oci-services/introduction/introduction.md

 ## About this Workshop

 The labs in this workshop will guide you to set up a highly available and fully functional WordPress and MySQL Database architecture that can host your website on Oracle Cloud Infrastructure (OCI).
 At the end of this workshop, you will be ready to go ahead and start designing and using your website while having been introduced to some of OCI's core services and how they work together.

-*Estimated Workshop Time:* 1 hours 20 minutes.
+*Estimated Workshop Time:* 1 hours 30 minutes.

 ### Objectives

 In this workshop, you will learn how to:
 * Set Up a Virtual Cloud Network (VCN)
 * Configure a MySQL Database
-* Setting Up a Load Balancer
+* Set Up a Load Balancer
 * Provision a Compute Instance for the Bastion Host
 * Provision a Compute Instance for WordPress
 * Work with DNS
 * Use OS Management for Patching and Upgrading
+* Configure an Instance Pool for High Availability

 ### Prerequisites (Optional)

 This lab assumes you have:
 * An Oracle Cloud Account
 * A Web Browser
-* For the DNS lab, you will need a Domain Name acquired through a third-party registrar
+* For the DNS lab, you will need a domain name acquired through a third-party registrar